MN in Women's Health and Development: Career, Skills, Scope, Options, Outlook

 • Age: Some courses may have age limits, such as requiring students to be over 18 years old.

-• Health requirements: Depending on the focus of the course, students may need to meet certain health requirements, such as being in good physical health or having up-to-date vaccinations.
+• Health requirements: Depending on the course's focus, students may need to meet certain health requirements, such as good physical health or up-to-date vaccinations.

-• Background knowledge: Some courses may require students to have a certain level of knowledge about women's health or reproductive health, either through previous coursework or personal experience.
+• Background knowledge: Some courses may require students to have certain knowledge about women's health or reproductive health, either through previous coursework or personal experience.

-• Language proficiency: If the course is taught in a language other than English, students may need to demonstrate proficiency in that language.
+• Language proficiency: If the course is taught in a language other than English, students may need to demonstrate proficiency.

 Knowledge and Skills Required

-The knowledge and skills required for a course on menstruation in women's health and development will depend on the specific focus and intended audience of the course.
+The knowledge and skills required for a course on menstruation in women's health and development will depend on the course's specific focus and intended audience.
 However, some common knowledge and skills that may be developed in such a course include:

 • Understanding of the menstrual cycle and the physical and emotional changes that occur during menstruation